SAP/openui5-docs/docs/Declarative_API_for_Initial_Components_82a0fce.md

 ### Declarative Configuration of `ComponentContainer`

 > ### Caution:
-> As HTML is case-insensitive, in order to define a property with upper-case characters you have to "escape" them with the hyphen character.
+> As HTML is case-insensitive, property or event names with upper-case characters have to be "escaped" with the hyphen character.
 This is similar to CSS attributes.
-In the following sample the `handleValidation` argument of the `ComponentContainer` constructor is used:
+In the following sample, the `handleValidation` and `componentCreated` arguments of the `ComponentContainer` constructor are used:
 >
 > ```html
 >
-> <div data-sap-ui-component ... data-handle-validation="true" ...></div>
+> <div data-sap-ui-component ... data-handle-validation="true" data-component-created="onComponentCreated"></div>
 >
 > ```